spinnaker/spinnaker.github.io/reference/halyard/commands.md

  * `gitlab`: Manage and view Spinnaker configuration for the gitlab provider
  * `helm`: Manage and view Spinnaker configuration for the helm provider
  * `http`: Manage and view Spinnaker configuration for the http provider
+ * `maven`: Manage and view Spinnaker configuration for the maven provider
  * `oracle`: Manage and view Spinnaker configuration for the oracle provider
  * `s3`: Manage and view Spinnaker configuration for the s3 provider
  * `templates`: Show Spinnaker's configured artifact templates.